amazon-ion/ion-java-path-extraction/README.md

 2. Notification

 ### Search Paths
 A `SearchPath` is a path provided to the extractor for matching.
-It's composed of a list of `PathComponent`s which can be one of:
+It's composed of a list of [PathComponent](https://static.javadoc.io/software.amazon.ion/ion-java-path-extraction/1.0.1/software/amazon/ionpathextraction/pathcomponents/PathComponent.html)s which can be one of:
 * Wildcard: matches all values.
 * Index: match the value at that index.